alaflaquiere-sony/saic_depth_completion/README.md

 └─── 1LXtFkjw3qL
      └── ...
 ```
-You can now perform inference or training using the `train.txt`, `text.txt` and `val.txt` files from the `splits` folder.
+You can now perform inference or training using the `train.txt`, `text.txt`, and `val.txt` files from the `splits` folder.

 ### NYUv2

-For the NYUv2 dataset, the subset of data that can be use to train the network can be download from the [official website](https://cs.nyu.edu/~silberman/datasets/nyu_depth_v2.html), it's the `Labeled dataset`.
-To process the dataset and extract the images and depth maps, you need additionnal tools. \
+For the NYUv2 dataset, the subset of data that can be used to train the network can be downloaded from the [official website](https://cs.nyu.edu/~silberman/datasets/nyu_depth_v2.html), it's the `Labeled dataset`.
+To process the dataset and extract the images and depth maps, you need additional tools. \
-My recommandation is to use the code from this [repo](https://github.com/yanyan-li/normal_depth_gt_of_NYU2).
-Yet, because the depth maps are extracted using the uint8 format, some information are lost into compression.
-For this reason, please use the `extractRGBD.py` script of this repo that use the uint32 format instead.
+My recommendation is to use the code from this [repo](https://github.com/yanyan-li/normal_depth_gt_of_NYU2).
+Yet, because the depth maps are extracted using the uint8 format, some information is lost during compression.
+For this reason, please use the `extractRGBD.py` script of this repo that uses the uint32 format instead.

-You can now perform inference or training using the `train_nyu.txt`, `text_nyu.txt` and `val_nyu.txt` files from the `splits` folder.
+You can now perform inference or training using the `train_nyu.txt`, `text_nyu.txt`, and `val_nyu.txt` files from the `splits` folder.

 ## Pre-processing

-Before launching a training or testing script, please ensure that the pre-processing parameters are the one corresponding to you dataset.
+Before launching a training or testing script, please ensure that the pre-processing parameters are the ones corresponding to your dataset.
 This can be checked and changed in the file `saic_depth_completion/config/dm_lrn.py`.
-If you use a new dataset for training, please complute the normalization parameters and add them in this file for the pre-processing.
+If you use a new dataset for training, please compute the normalization parameters and add them to this file for the pre-processing.

 ## Training

 For training, multiple scripts are provided depending on the dataset used.
 For Matterport, use `train_matterport.py`.
 And for NYUv2, use `train_nyu.py`.

-Depending on wether or not the training in performed with normalized output, the training process changes slightly:
+Depending on whether or not the training is performed with normalized output, the training process changes slightly:

 For non-normalized training, the normalization of the output needs to be commented: